The Journey of Coffee: From Bean to Brew

 Sometimes the the journey of coffee can take a detour through the digestive tract of an elephant

 While coffee is known for its accessibility, there exists a realm of luxury and exclusivity within the coffee industry.
-The world’s most expensive coffee, priced at a staggering $600, is known as Black Ivory coffee.
+The world’s most expensive coffee, priced at a staggering $1,500/lb, is known as Black Ivory coffee.
 This extraordinary blend is made from Thai Arabica beans that have been consumed and digested by elephants.
 The beans are meticulously collected from the elephant dung, thoroughly washed, and expertly roasted to create a rare and opulent coffee experience.
 Gross, I know.

 Prohibition, for Coffee?